Minimum security

 • Austrian citizens

-• Persons treated as Austrian citizens (e.g. citizens of the European Union), if they are entitled to permanent residence in Austria according to the provisions of aliens law.
+• Persons treated as Austrian citizens (e.g. EU citizens) if they are entitled to permanent residence in Austria under the provisions of the law on foreign nationals.

-Persons who do not have the same status as Austrian citizens are only entitled to basic benefits under private law.
+Persons who are not equivalent to Austrian citizens are only entitled to basic benefits under private law.

-EU citizens who are not gainfully employed and nationals of other signatory states to the EEA Agreement and Switzerland, as well as their family members and persons pursuant to Section 3 (3) of the TMSG, are not entitled to benefits during the first three months of their stay.
-After the three months, these persons are only entitled to minimum benefits if they have a legal residence title.
+EU citizens who are not gainfully employed and nationals of other signatory states to the EEA Agreement and Switzerland, as well as their family members and persons pursuant to § 3 Para.
+3 TMSG are not entitled to benefits during the first drei months of their stay.
+After the drei months have expired, these persons are only entitled to minimum benefits if they have a legal residence permit.

 Where do I submit the application and receive advice?